Dynamics of vertex-reinforced random walks: General introduction

-When $x$ is an equilibrium, it is easily seen that $DF(x)$ has real eigenvalues (see Lemma \ref{lem:1}).
-Such an equilibrium is called {\em hyperbolic} (respectively {\em a sink}) provided $DF(x)|_{T\Delta}$ has nonzero (respectively negative) eigenvalues.
-It is called a {\em stable equilibrium} if $DF(x)|_{T\De}$ has nonpositive eigenvalues.
+When $x$ is an equilibrium, it is easily seen that $DF(x)$ has real eigenva\-lues (see Lemma \ref{lem:1}).
+Such an equilibrium is called \textit{hyperbolic} (resp., \textit{a sink}) provided $DF(x)|_{T\Delta }$ has nonzero (resp., negative) eigenvalues.
+It is called a~\textit {stable equilibrium} if $DF(x)|_{T\De}$ has nonpositive eigenvalues.
 Note that every sink is stable.
-Furthermore, by Theorem \ref{partition} below, every stable equilibrium is feasible.
+Furthermore, by Theorem \ref {partition} below, every stable equilibrium is feasible.

 We will sometimes abuse notation and identify arbitrary subsets $H$ of $G$ to the corresponding subgraph $(H,\sim)$.
-Given $x\in V(G)$ and a subset $A$ of $V(G)$, we write $x\sim A$ if there exists $y\in A$ such that $x\sim y$.
-Given two subsets $R$ and $S$ of $V(G)$, we let
+Given $i\in G$ and a subset $A$ of $G$, we write $i\sim A$ if there exists $j\in A$ such that $i\sim j$.
+Given two subsets $R$ and $S$ of $G$, we let

-$\partial R$ is called the {\it outer boundary} of $R$.
+$\partial R$ is called the \textit{outer boundary} of $R$.